RECREATIONAL USE STATUTE AND NATURAL DEFECTS

 A landowner really has no natural incentive to let people freely enjoy his or her land.
 You have a nice pond and woods, and, being as you’re a nice person, you let the birdwatchers’ society wander around looking for the white-throated needletail.
 Next thing you know, one of them steps into a prairie dog hole, and you’re being sued.

-But public policy is strongly in favor of getting people out to enjoy nature’s bounty (and to exercise, a good idea after yesterday’s multiple helpings of Christmas goose and figgie pudding).
+But public policy is strongly in favor of getting people out to enjoy nature’s bounty (and to exercise, a good idea what with all of the helpings of Christmas goose and figgie pudding we’re consuming this season).
 For that reason, virtually all states have passed some version of a recreational use statute.
 These statutes generally that a landowner only has a duty not to be grossly negligent to people using his or her unimproved land without charge for recreational activities.
 They are intended to encourage the opening of private land – unspoiled natural areas – for free recreational use by shielding landowners from liability for the most common forms of negligence.